 Finally, you need to show that you won’t get into financial trouble by paying it off early.
 If you’re borrowing money to repay the IVA, but you leave yourself in a situation where you can’t afford the new debt, then you’re back to square one, and the likelihood is that your solution will be rejected.

-The cost of paying off your IVA early
+What is the cost of paying off your IVA early?

 The amount of money that it’ll cost for you to end your IVA early will depend on your circumstances.
 For the most part, your creditors are unlikely to give you any further discounts on the debt you owe to them, so your lump sum should be as close to the full value of your monthly payments as possible.